 - Due to a Pending Block order

-- Because the smart money position is pretty big, it won’t be filled all at once smart money was not able to get all of their trades placed when the zone formed.
-If they rush into the market the price goes along with them.
+- Because the smart money position is pretty big, it won’t be filled all at once.
+Smart money could not get all their trades placed when the zone formed.
+If they rush into the market, the price goes along with them.
 This action will make them buy higher and sell lower.
-They resolve this issue by leaving blocks of orders on the books
+They resolve this issue by leaving blocks of orders on the books.

-- To get their remaining trades placed, the banks leave pending orders at the zones so when the market returns to the zone, the trades which they were not able to get placed initially are executed, and the market moves back in the direction in which the zone was created
+- To get their remaining trades placed, the banks leave pending orders at the zones so that when the market returns to the zone, the trades they were unable to get placed initially are executed, and the market moves back in the direction in which the zone was created.

 WHY TRADE FROM THE SUPPLY AND DEMAND ZONE?